-The legal documents that you can use to give your directions in advance of these situations are called "advance directives."
+The legal documents that you can use to give your directions in advance of these situations are called advance directives.
 There are different types of advance directives and different names for them.
-Documents called "living will" and "power of attorney for health care" are examples of advance directives.
+Documents called living will and power of attorney for health care are examples of advance directives.

-If you want to use an "advance directive" to give your instructions, here is what to do:
+If you want to use an advance directive to give your instructions, here is what to do:

 - Get the form.
 You can get an advance directive form from your lawyer, from a social worker, or from some office supply stores.
-You can sometimes get advance directive forms from organizations that give people information about Medicare. - Fill it out and sign it.
+You can sometimes get advance directive forms from organizations that give people information about Medicare.
+In Minnesota, you can contact the Senior LinkAge Line[®] at 1-800-333-2433. - Fill it out and sign it.
 Regardless of where you get this form, keep in mind that it is a legal document.
 You should consider having a lawyer help you prepare it. - Give copies to appropriate people.
 You should give a copy of the form to your doctor and to the person you name on the form who can make decisions for you if you can't.
 You may want to give copies to close friends or family members.
 Keep a copy at home.